-This command will configure the console under ./meta folder according to node\deployment.ini.
+This command will configure the console under ./meta folder according to node_deployment.ini.

-7.4.13 get sdk file
+7.5.13 get_sdk_file

--get\sdk\file command can acquire node.crt, node.key, ca.crt and applicationContext.xml that are needed in configuration of console and sdk under assigned section.
+-get_sdk_file command can acquire sdk.crt, sdk.key, ca.crt and applicationContext.xml that are needed in configuration of console and sdk under assigned section.